Architecture & Design

 Why Discover More: Roman architecture’s legacy is seen in modern infrastructure and public buildings worldwide.

-Alt Text: The Colosseum in Rome, illustrating the grandeur and engineering prowess of Roman architecture.
+An artistic impression of the Colosseum in Rome, illustrating the grandeur and engineering prowess of Roman architecture.

 Medieval Architecture: From Castles to Cathedrals